marcfusch/damedane-maker/README.md

 ## Before continuing

 Note that the original motion model program uses CUDA acceleration on NVIDIA gpus only.
 You will be required to install the latest nvidia drivers with CUDA support.
-If you do have an NVIDIA gpus however, you can continue by cloning the repo:
+If you do have a compatible gpu, you can continue by cloning the repo:
 ```
 git clone https://github.com/marcfusch/damedane-standalone-maker/
 cd damedane-standalone-maker/